wcxve/elisa/docs/installation.md

 ## Development Version
-The latest version of ``elisa`` can be installed by the following command:
+The latest version of ``ELISA`` can be installed by the following command:

    ```console
    pip install -U git+https://github.com/wcxve/elisa.git